waldnzwrld/yarns-loom/README.md

 - Expand Yarns' abilities as a digital synthesis voice

 ### Features
-- New layouts, including a layout that features a 3-voice paraphonic part with internal envelopes
+- New layouts, including a layout that features a 3-voice paraphonic part
+- Global control and display of the active part and its play mode
 - Looper with real-time recording and overdubbing
-- Global control and display of the active part and its play mode
+- Sequencer-driven arpeggiator
+- Internal envelopes, with velocity modulation of amplitude and segments
 - Pulse-width modulation for Yarns' digital oscillator
 - Velocity filtering
 - More control over vibrato, input octave, sustain behavior, and sequencer/keyboard interaction
-- Sequencer-driven arpeggiator
+- New ways to use the hold pedal, including latch and sostenuto
+- Expanded CC support, including start/stop/delete recording
 - [Check the manual for more!](yarns/MANUAL.md)

 ### Caveats